BlqzingIce/rotfix/README.md

 # Z-Rot Fixer

-fixes the z rot for the left controller
+A mod that fixes how the game manages the z rotation setting for the left controller.

 ## Credits